FUjr/homeassistant-openwrt-ubus/README.md

 - 🛡️ Comprehensive error handling with detailed user feedback
 - 📊 Optimized batch API calls for improved performance and reduced router load
 - 🔍 Service dependency awareness for safe operation ordering

 ---
+### MWAN3
+When mwan3 sensors are enabled, a device will be created for each configured interface and policy.

+#### MWAN3 Interface Entities
+* Status - status of the interface: Online, Offline, Disabled
+* Tracking - status of interface tracking: disabled, active
+* Uptime - duration of interface uptime
+* Tracking IP information: Up, Down, Skipped and Total counts

+#### MWAN3 Policy Entities
+* IPv4 and IPv6 interface list - List of currently used interface and percentage of traffic
+* IPv4 and IPv6 Primary Interface - Current active interface with highest percentage of traffic
+* IPv4 and IPv6 count of active interfaces

+---